Troubleshooting

 Following lines in the logs indicate this issue:

-2024-06-05T11:00:49.55751974Z stdout F [ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
+[ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
 AAAA: read udp 10.42.0.27:60352->192.168.137.1:53: i/o timeout

-2024-06-05T11:00:51.546562499Z stdout F [ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
+[ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
 AAAA: read udp 10.42.0.27:40254->192.168.137.1:53: i/o timeout

-2024-06-05T11:00:51.548101103Z stdout F [ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
+[ERROR] plugin/errors: 2 speech-platform-envoy.localdomain.
 AAAA: read udp 10.42.0.27:47838->192.168.137.1:53: i/o timeout

-resolved immediately with coreDNS, non-kubernetes domains are resolved with
+resolved immediately with coreDNS, non-Kubernetes domains are resolved with

 nameserver provided by DHCP.
 If access to the nameserver is blocked (for

-which can significantly increase task processing duration.
+seconds, which can significantly increase task processing duration.

-How to resolve: To avoid this issue, you can either allow communication from virtual appliance to DHCP-configured DNS server or configure kubernetes resolver to skip lookup for DHCP-provided domain(s):
+How to resolve: To avoid this issue, you can either allow communication from virtual appliance to DHCP-configured DNS server or configure Kubernetes resolver to skip lookup for DHCP-provided domain(s):

-1. Create a DNS override file:
+Step 1.
+Create a DNS override file:

-[Virtual appliance] Create file /data/speech-platform/coredns-custom.yaml
+Create file /data/speech-platform/coredns-custom.yaml with the following

-domain you want to disable lookup for:
+to disable lookup for:

 apiVersion: v1